Swiss Meringue Buttercream

 Instructions

-• In medium heat-proof bowl ( I use my stand mixer bowl), whisk together egg whites and sugar.
+• In a medium heat-proof bowl ( I use my stand mixer bowl), whisk together egg whites and sugar.
 Place the bowl over a saucepan with simmering water.
-This is double boiler method. make sure the bottom go the top bowl doesn't touch the water.
+This is a double boiler method.
+Make sure the bottom of the top bowl doesn't touch the water.ย

-• Heat the egg white mixture until sugar is completely melted and it reaches 160oF (70oC), whisking frequently.
-This will take about 5 minutes.
+• Heat the egg white mixture until the sugar is completely melted and it reaches 160oF (70oC), whisking frequently.
+This will take about 5 minutes.ย

-• Remove bowl from the heat and start whipping the mixture with the mixer on low speed for a minute.
-After that increase the speed to medium high and whip until stiff peaks form and the mixture is cool to touch.
-This will take 5-10 minutes.
+• Remove the bowl from the heat and start whipping the mixture with the mixer on low speed for a minute.
+After that, increase the speed to medium-high and whip until stiff peaks form and the mixture is cool to the touch.
+This will take 5-10 minutes.ย

-• Once meringue has cooled to below 79-81oF (26-27oC), switch to pedal attachment and start adding in tablespoon by tablespoon butter while beating on medium speed.
-Make sure the butter is fully incorporated before adding the next piece.
+• Once the meringue has cooled to below 79-81oF (26-27oC), switch to pedal attachment and start adding in tablespoon by tablespoon butter while beating on medium speed.
+Make sure the butter is fully incorporated before adding the next piece.ย

-• Add pinch of salt at the end, this gives buttercream depth of flavor.
+• Add a pinch of salt at the end; this gives buttercream depth of flavor.ย

-• Before transferring buttercream to pipping bag stir it with the spatula.
-This will help to eliminate air bubbles and make cream silky.
+• Before transferring the buttercream to a pipping bag, stir it with the spatula.
+This will help to eliminate air bubbles and make the cream silky.ย

 Leave a Reply